cemkata/simpleQuizEngine/readme.md

 To configure edit the file config_files\config.ini
 - port - changes the server port
-- ip - the ip address where to listne
+- ip - the ip address where to listen
-- examFolder - the folder where to save the exsam files
+- examFolder - the folder where to save the exam files
-- Save_format - boolean to enable saving as pikle file.
-This comes with all security risck intruduced in pickle library!
+- Save_format - boolean to enable saving as pickle file.
+This comes with all security risk introduced in pickle library!
 - auto_open_in_browser - boolean to enable opening the page in the default browser.
 Used only by mainGUI.pyw

 ***set_python_path.bat***
 - here you can point to python path to be used.
-Usualy C:\Users\%username%\AppData\Local\Programs\Python\Python3XXX
+Usually C:\Users\%username%\AppData\Local\Programs\Python\Python3XXX
 - Set when installing python
 - If you will use the default python3 just open each bat file and delete/comment - "call set_python_path.bat"

 ***Versions***
-*Server app 1.28*
+*Server app 1.29*
 *Cli menu/loader 1.1*
 *Web page templates (css/js) 0.8*
 *Gui 0.3*